-A single injection of PG can be used on heifers.
-This protocol does not provide the degree of synchrony of others and the heat detection period is twice as long.
+A single injection of PG (Figure 5) can be used on heifers.
+This protocol does not provide the degree of synchrony compared to other protocols and the heat detection period is twice as long.
 Nevertheless, it is a low cost method that often works well for those just starting to use AI.
-It could be used on cows but because sorting and heat detection are more complex when the calf is present, other options should be strongly considered.
+It could be used on cows, but because sorting and heat detection are more complex when the calf is present, other options should be considered more carefully.
 Heifers that have not reached puberty or cows that have not initiated estrous cycles do not have a corpus luteum (CL) and will not respond to this treatment.
 Heifers observed in heat and inseminated before the time of PG injection do not require PG.

-Heat Detection & Timed AI (TAI) Protocols
+Heat detection & timed AI (TAI) protocols.
 Heat detection and timed AI protocols involve AI 6 to 12 hours after observed estrus for 3 days then timed AI of all non-responders 72 to 84 hours after PG with GnRH given at TAI.
 The amount of time spent on heat detection is reduced and early responders have a better chance of conceiving compared to a single fixed-timed AI.